unknowntrojan/binja_coolsigmaker/README.md

 # binja_coolsigmaker

+(**I apologize for the inconvenience, but due to a breaking change in the binaryninja crate, you will need to make a change to the entry point depending on which branch you build for.**)

 We all know signature scanning can be extremely useful.
 Sadly, the two public offerings for Binja are either very slow, or crash extremely often.

 This is why I wrote this plugin.
 It's a signature scanning and creating plugin for x86 (more archs are planned!), written in Rust.
 It's extremely fast, supports multiple signature styles, and works like a charm.